IBM/spring-boot-microservices-on-kubernetes/README.md

 deployment "transaction-generator" created
 ```

-# 5. Access Your App
+# 5. Access Your Application
 You can access your app publicly through your Cluster IP and the NodePort.
 The NodePort should be **30080**.

 * To find your IP: